-If you have made a complaint, this is the procedure we will follow:
+If you have made a complaint about another service, this is the procedure we will follow:

 If we don’t succeed in resolving your complaint, you can complain to the Public Services Ombudsman for Wales.
 The Ombudsman is independent of all government bodies, and can look into your complaint if you believe you have been treated unfairly.
 You can get details of how to contact the Ombudsman on their website.

 If you would like some help to make your complaint, please let us know.
 Our staff are fully trained to help you.
 If you would prefer help from someone who doesn't work for the council, you can contact Complaints Wales for independent and impartial advice.